 Freedom of Information Day

-Date When Celebrated : This holiday is always March 16
+When is Freedom of Information Day?
+This holiday is always celebrated on March 16

 Holiday Insights, where every day in March is a holiday, a bizarre or wacky day, an observance, or a special event.
 Join us in the daily calendar fun each and every day of the year.